It sems like no travelers will be able to enter the country for a while.

-I will update on the new situation with bluegreenbelize and the farm shortly.
+I will update on the new situation with my boat and the farm shortly, depending on the situation.

 I'm a captain on my traditional belizean wooden boat running sailing expeditions on Belize's beautiful waters, since many years, we are a registered Tour Operator with the Belize Tourism Board.